-The business didn't work out and I think I know why; that's for a future update.
+The business didn't work out and I think I know why; that's for a future update (edit: here it is).
 Today I want to detail why Kiwi6 can't continue to exist as "just" a side project.
 To give you a rough sense of scale, here are a few numbers:

 Running a non-trivial scale service like Kiwi6 as a "hobby" is actually very expensive and time consuming, and numerous reasons contributed to this decision to shut down.
 Here are a few of them: